DevopsArtFactory/bigshot/docs/content/en/docs/gettingstarted/installation.md

 https://devopsartfactory.s3.ap-northeast-2.amazonaws.com/bigshot/releasees/latest/bigshot-windows-amd64.exe

-Simply download it and place it in your PATH as goployer.exe.
+Simply download it and place it in your PATH as bigshot.exe.